 3 Compare the copy with the original.
 The source image is displayed on the left, the retouched copy on the right, with the options used to create the copy listed at the top of the display.
 Press ◀ or ► to switch between the source image and the retouched copy.
-To view the highlighted picture full frame, press and hold the ♥ (QUAL) button.
-If the copy was created from two source images using Image overlay, or if the source has been copied multiple times, press \blacktriangle or \triangledown to view the other source images or copies.
-To exit to playback mode, press the \square button, or press M to exit to playback with the highlighted image selected.
+To view the highlighted picture full frame, press and hold the ⊕ (QUAL) button.
+If the copy was created image сору press $\blacktriangle$ or $\nabla$ to view the other source images or copies.
+To exit to playback mode, press the 🖻 button, or press 🛞 to exit to playback with the highlighted image selected.